If you face each detail – calmly, patiently, steadily – look how the whole can turn out in time.

 I discovered living alone (without other humans, that is) when I was 16, and with the exception of brief sojourns with lovers or short-term transitional situations, it has been my lifestyle of choice ever since.

 Living with other people was what I turned to when I first struck out on my own because it was what I had always done, but I soon realized the omnipresent relationships placed unmanageable demands on my energy.
-Sometime in my teens I redefined home as the place I go to get away from people and rest, and that is what it has been ever since.
+Sometime in my teens I redefined “home” as “the place I go to get away from people and rest.”
+And that is what home still is to me.

 I rarely invite people in.
 If I feel social, I go out.